Yersi88/WMR-and-Vive-Tracker/README.md

 9. Exit SteamVR
 10. Install OVR Input Emulator from here: https://github.com/matzman666/OpenVR-InputEmulator/releases
 11. Replace the driver .dll with patched one from here: https://github.com/matzman666/OpenVR-InputEmulator/files/6096080/driver_00vrinputemulator.2.zip , the .dll file is located here: 'C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers\00vrinputemulator\bin\win64'
-12. Open SteamVR and in OVR Input Emulator menu choose your tracker and hit 'Device Offsets' Adjust the DriverFromHead offset Z coordinate (to -8 if you're using my 3D printed mount, if you're using different mount you need to experiment the valuse to get the image just right)
+12. Open SteamVR and in OVR Input Emulator menu choose your tracker and hit 'Device Offsets' Adjust the 'DriverFromHead' offset Z coordinate (to +7 if you're using my 3D printed mount, if you're using different mount you need to experiment the valuse to get the image just right)

 KNOWN ISSUES: